Royaltyclaws22/Python-Laboratory-Exercises/README.md

 # 🐍 Python Laboratory Exercises

-A collection of Python laboratory exercises and programming assignments completed as part of my university coursework.
+A collection of Python programming projects completed as part of my university coursework.

 ## 🗃️ Repository Structure